Fair Pay Denied

 2Authors Sometimes Receive Tiny Payments Per Library Loan

 Public lending rights in some countries enable authors to be paid small amounts per book loan — around 10¢ in 2019 in the UK according to Wikipedia.
-Libraries support authors by buying books, of course, but the amounts authors effectively receive per loan are usually tiny.
+Libraries support authors by buying books, of course, but in most countries, including the US, when you borrow a book, the author doesn't receive extra compensation.